Sandwiches invented in every US state from French dip to muffuletta

 Pennsylvania: turkey Devonshire

 This is Pennsylvania’s take on the Kentucky hot brown.
 Both dishes are a calorie-laden combination of bread, sliced roast turkey, and bacon, but the key difference is the hot brown is smothered in a Mornay sauce, whereas the turkey Devonshire is always topped with tomatoes and a tangy Cheddar sauce.
-It was invented in 1935 by Frank Blandi, a Sicilian American who first served them at the Pittsburgh’s Stratford Club, which was known for its English vibe.
+It was invented in 1935 by Frank Blandi, a Sicilian American who first served them at Pittsburgh’s Stratford Club, which was known for its English vibe.
 Its heyday was really the 1960s and the dish is rarely seen on menus today – bustling Pittsburgh restaurant Union Grill is one of the few spots that still serves it.

 Rhode Island: dynamite sandwich

-A staple at festivals, fairs and casual eateries in Woonsocket, the dynamite sandwich is basically a giant sloppy joe topped with a rich and spicy sauce made with ground beef, tomatoes, onions, and plenty of bell peppers.
+A staple at festivals, fairs, and casual eateries in Woonsocket, the dynamite sandwich is basically a giant sloppy joe topped with a rich and spicy sauce made with ground beef, tomatoes, onions, and plenty of bell peppers.
 Traditionally it's a dish you’d serve at family gatherings and community events to feed a horde; the versions on the menu at restaurants like Woonsocket's Moonlight House of Weiners are a little more manageable in size, but no less delicious.

 The Image Party/Shutterstock